Gesee-y/Cruise/README.md

 - **Build your own engine**: Since Cruise is just a minimal core, you can just choose the set of plugins (or build your own) that perfectly match your use case.

-## Donations

-If you want to support the dev behind this project you can make donations.
-But because of geographic restrictions, donations can't be made through regular platforms loke "buy me a coffee" since Stripe and PayPal aren't supported.
-So the alternatives are:

-- [Binance](
-https://s.binance.com/KvfmIsbC): Use the link or this [QR code](https://github.com/Gesee-y/Cruise/blob/main/assets/qr-image-1767409833813.png)

-- Payoneer: You can write at gesee37@gmail.com for this process

 ## License

 This package is licenced under the MIT License, you are free to use it as you wish.